PhantomInsights/covid-19/README.md

 And that's it for this dataset.
 We got as much information as we could from the four usable fields we had (state, age, gender and initial symptoms date).

-Thir dataset used to have 2 other fields; country of procedence and arrival date but they were removed for no reason.
+This dataset used to have 2 other fields; country of procedence and arrival date but they were removed for no reason.

 ## Conclusion